THE “FREE” NUTRITIONAL BALANCING PROGRAM

 1. Sea salt.
 This is necessary as a source of minerals.
 Real Salt is an excellent brand, and there are others.

-3. Others.
+2. Herbs.
 Better herbs are garlic, ginger, mustard, dill turmeric, curry powder, cumin, burdock, horse radish, oregano, basil, rosemary, and parsley.
+Use them sparingly.

-4. AVOID table salt, black pepper, and very hot spices although a little cayenne pepper is okay.
-Also, avoid most other herbs, especially Oriental herbs, which tend to be somewhat toxic.
+3. AVOID table salt, black pepper, and very hot spices, although a little cayenne pepper is okay.
+Also, avoid most other herbs, especially Oriental herbs, which are all somewhat toxic.

 Other foods to avoid.
 Avoid most prepared and processed foods.
 Instead, make your own simple dishes.
 Also, avoid most frozen prepared meals, as most contain many chemical ingredients.
 Read labels if you are not sure.
 Some frozen meals are okay, but not many.